 Why is the handprint more important than the footprint?

-How to increase your ecological handprint
+How you can increase your ecological handprint

 Energy efficiency and renewable energy